A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: A Deeper Dive into Rough Path Theory

 \section{A Deeper Dive into Rough Path Theory}

 Rough path theory provides a mathematical framework for describing the interactions between complex, oscillating systems.
-At its core is the concept of the path signature, which serves as a faithful, non-parametric summary of a path.
-For a continuous path $X_t$ in $\mathbb{R}^d$, its signature $S(X)$ is an infinite sequence of tensors, living in the tensor algebra space over $\mathbb{R}^d$.
+At its core is the concept of the path signature, which serves as a faithful, non-parametric summary of an appropriately regular path.
+For a bounded-variation path $X_t$ in $\mathbb{R}^m$, its signature $S(X)$ is an infinite sequence of tensors, living in the tensor algebra space over $\mathbb{R}^m$.
+More irregular continuous paths require an appropriate rough-path enhancement before these iterated integrals are well defined.

 The first level of the signature, $S^1(X)$, is a vector representing the total displacement of the path.
+For bounded-variation paths,

 The second level, $S^2(X)$, is a matrix whose entries are iterated integrals.